Questions to Ask at Your Dental Checkups

 - Do I need a mouth guard over my braces for sports?

-Going to the appointment prepared with knowledge of the treatment being provided and a list of questions can help save you time and may even save you from a toothache or other issues down the road.
+Going to your appointment prepared with the knowledge of the treatment being provided and a list of questions can help you save time and build a trusting relationship with your dentist.